pozil/spm-plugin/README.md

 ### Publishing a package

+> **Note**
-ℹ️&nbsp;&nbsp;You do not need to own a package in order to publish it.
+> You do not need to own a package in order to publish it.
 You just need to know the package version ID.

 ![Publishing a package](gfx/publish-schema.jpeg)